 4. Everybody Wants Some!

 Queens.
 The Knack.
 Van Halen.
 Pink Floyd.
 Linklater’s spiritual sequel to Dazed and Confused upped the ante when it comes to sheer raunchy vibe of its soundtrack.
 Classic Rock N’ Roll and its intoxicating flow, Everybody Wants Some feels like a rainbow loosely tethered to the horizon.
-Heavy riffs, signature tracks and addictive choruses makes sure that nostalgia waves of 80’s crash hard on our shores of our conscience.
+Heavy riffs, signature tracks and addictive choruses makes sure that nostalgia waves of 80’s crash hard on the shores of our conscience.

 3. American Honey